jcshartz/AlarmManager/README.md

 We will go with the [MIT](https://opensource.org/licenses/MIT) licence.
 Basically feel free to use any of my code from this project for open source, business, or any other ventures.
 I just will not guarantee that it will work nor do I take responsibility for its failure.
-Keep in mind that I do not take ownership for any code that was created by others i.e. any Android code or the like.
+I do not take ownership for any code that was created by others i.e. any Android code or the like.